← Back to Blog

 • Importer country requirements -- Japan, the EU, and the US each have specific maximum residue limits (MRLs) for pesticides

 The grading table is where science meets commerce.
 A lot that scores 86 on the cupping table but fails physical grading never reaches the buyer.
+Every step in the traceability chain is designed to prevent that scenario.

 ---